 Gruff is an RDF browser that displays visual graphs and has an interface to build SPARQL or Prolog queries as visual graphs.
 Gruff can also display tables of all properties of selected resources or generate tables with SPARQL queries, and resources in the tables can be added to the visual graph.
 For details see Gruff

 Data mining has increasingly played a key role in the enterprise decision process because of today's competitive necessity to respond to changing market conditions quickly and correctly, leveraging the enormous operating data now available for such process.
-PEPITo, developed by PEPITe S.A. brings unique capabilities to meet today's data mining needs.
-For details see Pepito
+DATAmaestro, developed by PEPITe S.A. brings unique capabilities to meet today's data mining needs.
+For details see DATAmaestro

 The COGITO platform by Expert System S.p.A., conceived to bring intelligence to the search, extraction and classification of unstructured information for internal management purposes and for monitoring and analyzing external sources, such as the Internet.
 For details see Cogito